rohautl/ModelioScribes/AuditScribe/README.md

 ### Rule
 [Rule]s is an abstract concept.
 This the main top-level concept.
 [Rule] being an abstract concept it cannot be instanciated and serve only for its sub classes.
 Attributes common to all rules are the following:
 * "name": the name of the [Rule].
-* "where": this attribute either refer to a name of a metaclass  or to a [ModelLocation].
+* "where": this attribute either refers to a name of a metaclass  or to a [ModelLocation].
 In the first case the name of the metaclass is simply given and all elements of this metaclass will be checked.
 Otherwise if the value is starting with a "#" character, what remains is the name of a [ModelLocation] giving the details about which elements have to be checked (see below).
 * "level": an optional the severity level of the [Rule].
 One of the following values: "error", "warning", or "advice".
 "Warning" is the default value. indicates on which model elements the [Rule] should be applied.
 This could be for instance all "Class"es with a given stereotype and with a name matching a given regular expression.
 See below for more information on the "where" clause.
 * "message": a optional message that is produced when the [Rule] is not satisfied.
 * "url": an optional URL providing more information about the [Rule].

 ### NamingRule
-[NamingRule]s are concete rules.
-Their behavior consist in checking if the name of the model element match a given regular expression.
+[NamingRule]s are concrete rules.
+The behavior of a named rule consists in checking if the name of the model element match a given regular expression.
 If not the rule is not satisfied.

 Additionally to the attributes of [Rule]s, [NamingRule]s  include the following attributes:
 * "regExpr": the regular expression to be checked on the name of the model element or a reference to a [RegExpr].
 If the first character of this attribute is a "#" character, if it is followed by a CamlCase identifier, and if it corresponds to the name of [RegExpr] then the  regexpr is used.